Energy Landscape Structure of Small Graph Isomorphism Under Variational Optimization: Methods

 The methodology for each experiment is different but was done on a common dataset unless stated otherwise.
 The data generator uses the \textit{NetworkX} library and generates pairs of isomorphic and non-isomorphic connected graphs.
+The generated graphs can be found in the GitHub repository mentioned in the Data Availability section.
 For graphs having four nodes, the edge count remains in between four and five.
 On the other hand, for graphs having five nodes, all the graphs have five edges.
-Since the size of the QUBO matrix for a connected pair of graphs having $N$ nodes is $N \times N$, thereby utilizing $N^2$ qubits, the problem size was kept small for the NISQ era hardware simulations and computational constraints.
+Since the size of the QUBO matrix for a connected pair of graphs having $N$ nodes is $N \times N$, thereby utilizing $N^2$ qubits, the problem sizes considered for this work were kept small for NISQ era hardware simulations and computational constraints.
 The QUBO matrix was generated using GSGMorph \cite{gsgmorph} from which the quadratic programs were obtained.
-For each set of problem instances, the offset value for all experiments is determined empirically such that the problem yields an optimal function value of 0 when the graphs are isomorphic, and the optimal function would raise a positive value when the graphs are non-isomorphic.
+For each set of problem instances, the offset value for all experiments is determined empirically such that the problem yields an optimal function value of $\theta$ when the graphs are isomorphic, and the optimal function would raise a positive value when the graphs are non-isomorphic.
+This offset tuning is necessary because QUBO encodings can introduce constant energy shifts; setting the baseline ensures that isomorphic cases yield exactly zero cost.